[Updated May 2026]

 Heartlines Spec (Print and digital magazine, since 2023)

-- Speculative fiction to 3,500 words, plus poetry; all submissions must feature longterm relationships (amorous, familial, platonic)
+- Accepts: Speculative fiction to 3,500 words, plus poetry; all submissions must feature longterm relationships (amorous, familial, platonic)

 - Submissions accepted three times/year — January, May, and September — plus early openings for equity-deserving groups; simultaneous submissions okay; check out the Heartlines Spec guidelines